 - In Scotland degree courses normally last 5 years, and are run at the Universities of Edinburgh and Glasgow.

 - In England, degree courses are run at Bristol, Cambridge, Liverpool, Nottingham and Surrey Universities and the Royal Veterinary College (University of London).
 The University of Cambridge ask applicants to take the Natural Sciences Admissions Assessment (NSAA), see the More Information section.

 - Entry requirements for the University of Edinburgh are Advanced Higher Chemistry and another science subject at BB plus 5 Highers at AAAAB (first sitting) including Biology and Chemistry at A and either Maths or Physics.
 If Biology has not been studied in S5 it should be studied at Higher level in S6.
 You must have Physics at least at National 5.

 - The University of Glasgow also requires you to have 5 Highers at AAAAB at first sitting.
 These must include Chemistry at A, Biology and Maths or Physics.
-You also need Advanced Highers in Biology and Chemistry at B from S6.
+You also need Advanced Highers in Biology and Chemistry at A or B from S6.
 You must also have English at National 5 at B.